churchil15/churchil15/README.md

 - 📫 How to reach me **churchil.rajpal15@gmail.com**

-- ⚡ Fun fact **The computer is mightier than the pen, the sword, and usually, the programmer.**
+- ⚡ **The computer is mightier than the pen, the sword, and usually, the programmer.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">